tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/behavior_planning/behavior_velocity_planner/occlusion-spot-design.md

 ![brief](./docs/occlusion_spot/occlusion_spot.svg)

-### Launch Timing
+### Activation Timing

-Launches when there is a private/public are on a target lane
+This module is activated when the ego-lane has a private/public attribute.

 ### Limitation